pauldelatte/pauldelatte.github.io/_pages/teaching.md

 - [Semiparametric estimation: efficiency bounds](/files/semiparametric_efficiency.pdf)
 - [Continuous-time markov processes, martingale problem, and diffusion approximation](/files/diffusion_approximation.pdf)

-## TA courses at USC
+## TA classes at USC

 This is the list of classes I have been a TA for at USC during my PhD -- I have been notably responsible for organizing sessions on mathematics, Stata, and Python.
 I plan to upload some of the Stata and Python resources I have used for these sessions at some point in the future.

 - ECON611 - Probability and Statistics for Economists (PhD) - Fall 2023, Fall 2024, Fall 2025
+- ECON513 - Practice of Econometrics (Master) - Fall 2023, Fall 2024, Spring 2025, Fall 2025
 - ECON609 - Econometric Methods (PhD) - Spring 2024
-- ECON513 - Practice of Econometrics (Master) - Fall 2023, Fall 2024, Spring 2025, Fall 2025